birdandhike.com logo

 Sage Sparrow (Amphispiza belli)

-Note gray head, streaked back, and light gular stripe
+Note gray head, streaked back, and thin gular stripe

-In separating Sagebrush Sparrows from Bell's Sparrows during winter, Sagebrush Sparrows have a gray head (not brown), a well-streaked back (not faintly streaked or unstreaked), and the gular stripe is light (not heavy).
+In separating Sagebrush Sparrows from Bell's Sparrows during winter, Sagebrush Sparrows have a lighter, gray head (not brown or blue), a well-streaked back (not faintly streaked or unstreaked), and the gular stripe is light (not heavy).

 Taxonomy: Passeriformes, Emberizidae.
 Formerly Amphispiza belli.
 The species recently has been split to two species: Sagebrush Sparrow (Artemisiospiza nevadensis) and Bell's Sparrow (Artemisiospiza belli).